u91738/ecf/README.md

         break
 ```

-For more usage examples (multiple mutators, parallel execution) see `example-*.py`.
+For more usage examples (multiple mutators, parallel execution, bare metal ARM firmware in QEMU) see `example-*.py`.
-If you want to play with examples, update git submodules, then `cd example-data && make`.
+If you want to play with examples - update git submodules, then `cd example-data && make`, you will need arm-none-eabi-gcc toolchain.